 Winter months are not ideal for visiting Snæfellsnes.
 While the area is incredibly beautiful in the winter months, services, tours and activities can be limited, particularly from January to March.
 Parts of Snæfellsnes are also known to be windy and icy during the winter, so driving conditions are not ideal.

-The best time to visit the Snæfellsnes Peninsula is between May and September.
+The best time to visit the Snæfellsnes Peninsula is between May and September, which is also the best months to visit Iceland.
 The summer months allow the area’s vegetation (including its incredible lava moss) to flourish.
 This time of year also ensures the asphalt and gravel roads are clear and easily driveable.

 The main downside of the Snæfellsnes Peninsula is its sheer size.
 While most travellers are tempted to tackle the area in a single day trip, the reality is that a single day will never allow you to see everything you want to see.
 No matter what you choose to see and when you decide to visit, these tips are sure to help you have a memorable visit to the sparkling Snæfellsnes Peninsula.